 One of the most important tools in exploration is seismic reflection.
 This technique uses sound waves sent into the ground, which bounce off rock layers and return to surface detectors.
 The time and strength of these reflections help create 2D or 3D images of underground geology.

 Once a well is drilled, instruments measure properties like resistivity, gamma radiation, porosity, and density.
-Core samples — cylindrical sections of rock — are also analyzed in labs to study porosity, permeability, and hydrocarbon saturation.
+Core samples of rock are also analyzed in labs to study porosity, permeability, and hydrocarbon saturation.

 Reservoir Geology: Holding the Treasure